Analysis | Ron Rivera will be criticized for his decision. To hear him tell it, he didn’t have a choice.

 “Why not take that opportunity?” he asked during his postgame news conference.

-Rivera was talking about the logic of the two-point conversion attempt following Cam Sims’ touchdown catch with 36 seconds left in a game that Washington had seemed destined to lose for much of the day.
+Rivera was talking about the logic of the two-point conversion attempt following Cam Sims’s touchdown catch with 36 seconds left in a game that Washington had seemed destined to lose for much of the day.
 Sure, he could have called for an extra point, hoped to win a coin toss and maybe gotten a quick overtime touchdown.
 But there’s an emotional element to football that the old linebacker in Rivera embraces, the part of him that played for Mike Ditka and the 1985 Chicago Bears, a zeal for winning that he must wonder if this team he’s inherited truly comprehends.

 “I’m playing to win, I’m trying to get our players to understand this is how we’re going to do things,” he said Sunday.
 “We’re going to do things to the max.
 We’re going to play to win football games.”